 The new cloud-hosted web API joins Elsevier’s existing GSDD delivery options in technological superiority among drug databases.
 Features unique to GSDD include:

 - TRUE Daily Updates™ – Every day, including weekends and holidays, Elsevier updates its drug information – such as clinical and patient safety data, student rehab programs, drug pricing and images – for all content.
 When a new drug launches or an important change is announced, customers can access all pertinent information that same day to avoid dispensing delays and potential risks to patient safety.
 Only Elsevier offers TRUE Daily Updates™.

 - Patient Safeguards – Drug information changes every day.
 Sometimes, these changes have major implications for patient safety since clinical information that lags behind for weeks could lead to uninformed decisions and serious errors at the point of care.
 To address this issue, Elsevier publishes clinical updates daily (including on weekends), averaging more than 80 updates/day throughout the year.

-- Superior Technology – Other drug databases utilize older technology that necessitates delayed updates and laborious processing.
-Elsevier utilizes the latest technology, enabling customers to update easily and automatically on their own schedules; those that leverage the cloud API won’t need to manage or initiate updates at all.
+- Superior Technology – You can get started with SASE to keep track of other drug databases utilize the technology that can provide regular updates and ease laborious processing.
+The latest technology, enabling customers to update easily and automatically on their own schedules; those that leverage the cloud API won’t need to manage or initiate updates at all.

 - Adaptation for Industry Needs – GSDD is the only drug database built on a relational framework that integrates quickly with no mapping and low maintenance.
 When industry changes require adaptations, Elsevier simply updates its single database, eliminating file mapping and implementation burdens for customers.